netomantonio/matrix-protocol/MEF_MATRIX_EMBEDDING_FRAMEWORK.md

 status: [active | deprecated | archived]  # Lifecycle control
 domain_of_influence: [organizational_csh_reference]  # Strategic impact area configured via CSH

+# 🚨 WARNING: EXAMPLES ARE NOT MANDATORY TAXONOMY
-# Note: Previously shown values (strategy, operations, etc.) are illustrative examples only.
+# Previously shown values (strategy, operations, etc.) are ILLUSTRATIVE EXAMPLES ONLY.
 # Each organization defines its influence domains in CSH.
+# 🏛️ CSH is the only source of valid taxonomies.

 relationships:  # Formal ontology of typed relationships from Ontology_MEF_Support v1.0
   - type: [depends_on | overrides | conflicts_with | complements | amends | precedes | equivalent_to]